 All records are written in such a way as to be non-identifying.
-Your file is kept in a locked filing cabinet to which only I have access.
+Your file is kept secure under password on my computer.
 This is the only record of your visit to a psychotherapist and there is no other mental health record.

 What is supervision?

 Clinical supervision is important for therapists to maintain self awareness, self development and professional development.
 It is central to effective practice and all good therapists will have regular and ongoing clinical supervision to ensure their clients receive the best care.

 How much will therapy cost me?